Vincent Musetto

 Vincent Musetto (May 1941 – June 9, 2015) was an American newspaper editor and film critic for the New York Post.
 He retired from the New York Post in 2011.
-He was best known for having written the headline Headless body in topless bar in 1983.
-The events inspiring the headline served as the premise for a 1995 American black comedy by the same title, written by Peter Koper and directed by James Bruce.
-After the film was released, Musetto said he didn't know what the fuss was all about; he reported "Headless" was not his best headline.
-Musetto died on June 9, 2015, from pancreatic cancer.
+He was best known for having written the headline "Headless body in topless bar" in 1983.
+The events inspiring the headline served as the premise for Headless Body in Topless Bar (1995), a black comedy written by Peter Koper and directed by James Bruce.
+After the film was released, Musetto said that "Headless" was not the best headline he wrote, instead preferring "Granny Slain in Pink Pajamas".
+Musetto died on June 9, 2015 from pancreatic cancer.